TainYanTun/GitNet/README.md

 Node shapes convey structure: circles for standard commits, diamonds for merges, squares for reverts and stashes.

 **Focus Engine**
 Hover over any commit to trace its lineage.
-GitNet recursively highlights ancestors and descendants while dimming unrelated paths, revealing the exact journey of a feature or fix through your codebase.
+GitCanopy recursively highlights ancestors and descendants while dimming unrelated paths, revealing the exact journey of a feature or fix through your codebase.

 **Real-Time Sync**
 A background watcher monitors your `.git` directory and updates the visualization automatically when you commit, checkout, or rebase.